Neotron-Compute/talks-2022/slides.md

 ## Why it exists

 > Neotron is an attempt to make computers simple again, whilst also taking advantage of the very latest in programming language development.

 ---

+## Check list

+* Off-the-shelf in-production components
+* Fully open source
+* Possible to assemble at home
+* Possible for one person to understand, top to bottom
+* Is a *computer*

+---